 Many people in our business believe that if they know a lot of people, they can have a lot of success.
 Many also believe that if they don’t know many people, they don’t have a chance.
 While that may sound logical it’s not.

 When I started in this industry, I started as what we call a “poser.”
 Posers start out making a mental list of four, five or six people and they base their whole career on those folks.
-One step up is what I call the amateur – someone who makes a list of about 100 people and starts systematically going through the list.
+One step up is what I call the amateur–someone who makes a list of about 100 people and starts systematically going through the list.

 About five years ago, I became a professional.
 At that point I made a list of about 300 people and I added two people to my list every day.
-As a professional I understand I’m never going to run out of people because there are about 7 billion people on the planet.
+As a professional, I understand that I’m never going to run out of people because there are about 7 billion people on the planet.

 Invite prospects to your product or opportunity